misawa2048/IOT_Tiny85RotaryEncoderI2C/README.md

 [How to use]
 1. Build this source and write to Tiny85. // Board:Attiny Core
-2. Connect Tiny85 and Rotary encoder (EncA,B,Common and Button below).
+2. Connect Tiny85 to Rotary encoder (EncA,B,Common and Button below).
-3. Connect Tiny85 and Your Arduino (SCL-SCL,SDA-SDA,Vcc-Vcc and EncCmn-Gnd).
+3. Connect Tiny85 to Your Arduino (SCL-SCL,SDA-SDA,Vcc-Vcc and EncCmn-Gnd).
 4. Start connection with Wire.begin();

 [PIN]